-The University Library assists Sacramento State faculty with two levels of data management:
+The University Library assists Sacramento State faculty with data management and grant support.
+We can assist with:

 - Helping with preparation of a Data Management Plan (DMP) for submission to a federal grant agency.